 This is Chapter 1 of The Ultimate Guide to Opportunity Zone Investing

-By most appearances, the economic recovery in the United States since the Great Recession of 2007-08 has been nothing short of phenomenal.
-By May 2018, unemployment had dropped to 3.8 percent, its lowest rate in decades.
-GDP is growing at 2-3 percent per year.
-The stock market is continually reaching new heights.
+By most appearances, the economic recovery in the United States since the Great Recession of 2007-09 has been nothing short of phenomenal.
+By February 2020, unemployment had dropped to 3.5 percent, its lowest rate in decades.
+And prior to the coronavirus pandemic, U.S. GDP had been growing at 2-3 percent per year.

-But if you look below the surface, it becomes clear that this growth is going only to a handful of communities in this country.
+But if you look below the surface, it becomes clear that this growth is largely occuring only in a handful of the wealthiest communities in this country.
+The recovery from the coronavirus pandemic may only further exacerbate the unevenness.

 (Download this guide as a PDF report… Click here.)